craftcms/docs/docs/commerce/5.x/system/orders-carts.md

 </form>
 ```

-### Forgetting a Cart <Since ver="4.3.0" product="Commerce" repo="craftcms/commerce" feature="The ability to forget a cart" />
+### Forgetting a Cart

 A logged-in customer’s cart is stored in a cookie that persists across sessions, so they can close their browser and return to the store without losing their cart.
 If the customer logs out, their cart will automatically be forgotten.

 Removing all the items from a cart doesn’t mean that the cart is forgotten, though—sometimes, fully detaching a cart from the session is preferable to emptying it.
 To remove a cart from the customer’s session (without logging out or clearing the items), make a `POST` request to the [`cart/forget-cart` action](dev/controller-actions.md#post-cart-forget-cart).
 A cart number is _not_ required—Commerce can only detach the customer’s current cart.

-The next time the customer makes a request to the [`update-cart` action](dev/controller-actions.md#post-cart-update-cart), they will be given a new cart
+The next time the customer makes a request to the [`update-cart` action](../reference/controller-actions.md#post-cart-update-cart), they will be given a new cart

 ::: tip
 In previous versions, you can call the `forgetCart()` method manually to remove the current cart cookie.
 The cart itself will not be deleted—just disassociated with the customer’s session until it’s loaded again by some other means.